Messages not syncing on Mac

 - If the phone number doesn’t match, then you must sign out of the Messages app and then sign back in with the correct Apple ID account.

-Method 6: Force sync the Messages app
+How to refresh Messages on Mac: Force sync the Messages app

 If everything is set up properly (the numbers and emails match), but no restarts have helped with the problem, there’s an option to force-sync the Messages application on your Mac.